DavideOlivieri/progetto/README.md

 We made the controller, model, parser and some method of EventServiceImpl together. \
 Jacopo Coloccioni made the exceptions, tests, some methods of EventServiceImpl and has implemented most of the routes. \
 Davide Olivieri made the filters, some methods of EventServiceImpl, Javadoc and Readme.

+For the testing part, which we did at the end, we worked together

+Developers: \
+*Davide Olivieri* \
+*Jacopo Coloccioni*